WCAG Standards Basics

 Rule 5: Text Size and Scaling

-WCAG requires that text can be enlarged up to 200% without loss of content or functionality.
+WCAG requires that text can be increased up to 200% without loss of content or functionality.
 Use rem units instead of px for fonts, and never set max-height on text containers without overflow: auto.

 Rule 6: Forms and Error Messages